Media General posts operating profit, shares rise

-Broadcaster and publisher Media General Inc's quarterly loss widened but it reported an operating profit as higher political advertising drove revenue growth at its television stations.
+April 18 Broadcaster and publisher Media General Inc's MEG.N quarterly loss widened but it reported an operating profit as higher political advertising drove revenue growth at its television stations.

 Shares of the company which publishes newspapers like the Tampa Tribune and the Winston-Salem Journal jumped as much as 11 percent to $3.92 early on Wednesday on the New York Stock Exchange.